Kitware/CMake/Help/variable/CMAKE_XCODE_BUILD_SYSTEM.rst

 ``1``
   The original Xcode build system.
-  This is the default when using Xcode 11.x or below.
+  This is the default when using Xcode 11.x or below and supported up to Xcode 13.x.

 ``12``
   The Xcode "new build system" introduced by Xcode 10.